The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Results for individual time intervals

 It is instructive to examine the residuals of the spectral fits to better understand why a ``bad'' fit is bad, beyond just looking at $\chi^2$ values.
-Figure~\ref{fig:badfit16} compares the {\rhessi} count spectra for the best fit $E_c$ value of 7~keV (red), with a poorly-fit value of 16~keV (blue).
-For the too-high cutoff, the model spectrum does not fit the data well in the energy range of 10--20~keV well.
-Since the high cutoff value restricts how much non-thermal emission can be included in this energy range, the fit procedure tries to replace this with thermal emission.
-This, in turn, results in too many counts in the $\sim$6.7~keV Fe line complex which is very sensitive to high temperatures.
+Figure~\ref{fig:badfit16} compares the {\rhessi} count spectra for the best fit $E_c$ value (assuming coronal abundances) of 7~keV (red) with a poorly-fit value of 16~keV (blue).
+For the too-high cutoff, the model spectrum does not fit the data well in the energy range of 10--20~keV.
+Since the high cutoff value restricts how much non-thermal emission can be included in this range, the fit procedure tries to replace this with thermal emission.
+This, in turn results in too many counts in the $\sim$6.7~keV Fe line complex which is very sensitive to high temperatures.
 In this manner, the amount of emission seen by {\rhessi} in the Fe line limits the allowable amount of high-$T$ emission measure.
-The requirement of fitting the {\eve} spectrum limits the amount of low-$T$ emission measure.
-Thus, there must be a substantial amount of non-thermal emission in the 10--20~keV range, and this brackets the allowable $E_c$ values.
+The requirement of fitting the {\eve} spectrum determines the amount of low-$T$ emission measure.
+Thus, there must be a substantial amount of non- thermal emission in the 10--20~keV range, and this brackets the allowable $E_c$ values.
+The strong influence of the Fe line complex also explains the sensitivity of the best-fit $E_c$ value on the assumed abundances: photospheric abundances yield lower line fluxes for a given temperature compared to (higher) coronal abundances, hence requiring more emission measure and/or higher temperatures and therefore more overall thermal emission, pushing best-fit $E_c$ values higher.